HUGE REI Sale on Now!

 Main Hiking Clothes

-I've gone through many pants, and there are some excellent choices, but the Renegade is the most comfy and durable year after year.
+Some pants come and go, but the Sahara model are solid year after year, as are the KUHL Renegade.
 I get the convertible version which I mainly use as a short.
 I keep the legs in my pack if it gets cold or overgrown.

 Lots of shirts have come and gone, but if I had to pick one, the hoodie is the best all-arounder.
 Use it on cool mornings, hot days, or under a rain jacket.
 It's soft and wicks away moisture; I couldn't ask for more.
-The REI Sahara long sleeves are also solid.
-For a lighter option or base t-shirt, the REI Sahara short sleeve T is durable and effective.
+The KÜHL model is lightweight, the Ridge is a nicer Merino wool that I like when it can be colder out.

 3. Darn Tough Hiker Micro Crew Cushion Socks ( REI )